marcusnh/Semi-HAR/README.md

 Example of running a experiment:

 ```
-python3  run_SSL.py --labelled_dataset MEALTH --unlabelled_dataset PAMAP2
+python3  run_trans_har.py --labelled_dataset MEALTH --unlabelled_dataset PAMAP2
 ```

-run_SSL.py is for the moment not complete for the full semi-supervised experiment.
+run_trans_har.py is for the moment not complete for the full transfer learning approach.